osmond/flora/README.md

   - Auto-generated AI care plan
   - Room assignment & environment tagging
   - Persists new plants to Supabase via API
+  - Species field is optional with a sensible "Unknown" fallback

 - 🪴 **Plant API**
   - List all plants